 Healthcare Service for Children in Portugal

 As stated above, children have free access to healthcare in Portugal.
 Their parents’ or guardian’s social security payment covers their care.
 From their birth, they have regular checks, and they have records of their progress.
 They have access to services such as vaccination, examinations, and nutritional healthcare in Portugal.

 Is healthcare in Portugal free?

 As a whole, Portuguese healthcare has reasonable costs.
 Health care Portugal is divided into two as public and private healthcare in Portugal.
 While you have to pay some fees when you benefit from private Portuguese healthcare, you can benefit from public healthcare at a less cost, and sometimes even free.

 Is it easy to contact medical professionals as an expat?

 Portuguese healthcare is very advanced in terms of language.
 Almost all doctors in both the public and private sectors speak English, so as an expat, you can comfortably rely on Portuguese healthcare in terms of communication.

 Healthcare for Portugal Golden Visa Applicants

-If you are a Golden Visa holder in Portugal, you do not automatically get healthcare.
+If you are a Golden Visa holder in Portugal, you don’t automatically get healthcare.
 If you do not decide on living in Portugal full time, then you are required to get private healthcare insurance that covers your healthcare in Portugal.

 If you decide to live in Portugal for more than half the year and become a full-time resident, then you may be covered by the public healthcare system.